sahilsh-dev/Pickup-Color-Picker-Extension/README.md

 # Pickup-Color-Picker-Extension
-A Blazingly Fast Color Picker chrome etension
+A Blazingly Fast Web Utility extension for color and font picking